haider-patanwala/IdeaBox-Backend/README.md

 - `201` - Create/Register Resource.
 - `200` - OK for Updating/Deleting Resource.
-- `400` - Bad Request due to possible syntax errors/invalid request payload, etc
+- `400` - Bad Request due to possible syntax errors/invalid request payload/failed the request validation like if the data is missing or if it has a wrong type, etc.
-- `422` - Unprocessible due to business-logic/input validations related issues.
+- `422` - Server understands but Unprocessible due to business-logic/input validations related issues.
+  - 422 is less severe than 400.
+The request has reached the server.
+The server has acknowledged the request has got the basic structure right.
+But the information in the request body can't be parsed or understood.
+  - Difference between the above two is that the syntax of a request entity for a 422 error is correct whereas the syntax of a request that generates a 400 error is incorrect.
 - `401` - Unauthorized access to Resource used in access_token verification
 - `404` - Resource not found.